Book Review: Young Women

 Review

-This is very much a character driven story.
+In Young Women, Jessica Moor looks at the concept of friendship, in particular one forged almost by chance.
 Instantly relatable the two young women are polar opposites, driven by a common cause.
 Yet somehow a friendship blossoms…

-Emily seems distant and almost jealous; despite her job, she seems to struggle with doing the right thing and lacks the initiative to ask questions so that she can better support her clients, friends and boyfriends.
+Conversely, Emily seems distant and almost jealous; despite her job, she seems to struggle with doing the right thing and lacks the initiative to ask questions so that she can better support her clients, friends and boyfriends.

-The ending is dark, disappointing and direct.
-Leaving us with many questions, we wonder why Emily did what she did, as it seemed to serve no real purpose except to make herself feel better.
+The ending is dark, disappointing and direct, leaving us with many questions: we wonder why Emily did what she did, as it seemed to serve no real purpose except to make herself feel better.
 Was it jealousy, sabotage or naivety?

 Rating: 4.5 out of 5.